 Cap on group growth

-Will there be a cap on group growth for groups going through the transition year 2 audits against the 2020 Rainforest Alliance Farm standard?
+Is there still a cap on group growth for groups going through the first certification year audits against the 2020 Rainforest Alliance Farm standard?

 Yes there is a cap on the growth in group membership for Ghana, Côte d’Ivoire, Nigeria and Cameroon.
 The details of this can be found in clause 1.A.
-1.3 of the Policy for Farm and Supply Chain Certification in Cocoa v2.3
+1.4 of the Policy for Farm and Supply Chain Certification in Cocoa V3.

 - For groups with less than 2000 producers, the total number of certified producers in a group shall only grow by 30% over the whole certification year in comparison to the total number of certified producers in the previous certification year (certification audit and/or extension audit).